Socratica-Org/toolbox/content/demo-days.md

 3. **The people around you**:

    - Maintain a dynamic list of potential demoers and ensure it is continuously updated and curated.
 Always be on the lookout.
      - Letting friends contribute to this private list somehow too.
-Making yourself, or an anonymous organization a beacon
+Making yourself, or an anonymous organization a beacon.
    - Going on walks with people, asking for referrals, putting in the time to earn the trust of potential demoers in hopes they'd trust me to help showcase their work
    - Finding one awesome person, then digging into their affiliated organizations - awesome people tend to love being around other awesome people!